Ali-Sab/financial-toolkit/README.md

 To access postgresql DB
-1. Launch the DB with `docker-compose`
+1. Launch the DB with `docker-compose up postgres`
 2. `docker-compose exec postgres bash`
 3. `psql -U username -d db_name`
 4. `\dt` to see tables